Not the Obvious Athlete: Anne-Sophie Thilo’s Story of Grit, Guile and Growth

 Career Reflections

-As well as having hugely positive impacts on team performance, neuroinclusion (inclusion strategies for neurodivergent individuals) would have an incredibly positive impact on the neurodivergent individuals themselves.
-Normalising difference would allow neurodivergent athletes to feel a sense of belonging within their team and may encourage them to both seek help where required and to advocate for themselves in certain situations.
-In Anne-Sophie’s case, she wished she was able to do so when she was an athlete, as instead she felt she was not only misunderstood and unable to speak up, but sometimes gaslighted and made out to be the root of the team’s problems too.
+As an athlete, Anne-Sophie felt she was not only misunderstood and unable to speak up, and sometimes gaslit—made out to be the root of the team’s problems.
 She was told she was “too emotional,” which only served to increase her mental isolation and negative self-talk.
 Anne-Sophie believes that with the right understanding and support, athletes and other neurodivergent individuals—and particularly those with HIP—do not need to experience such difficulties and would therefore be better enabled to achieve their full potential.

 Inspired by her unique sporting experience, Anne-Sophie transitioned to a career at the International Olympic Committee (IOC) and more recently has founded a communications consultancy called EKKUT.
 Driven by the difficulties she faced as an athlete, Anne-Sophie hopes to use EKKUT to ensure poor communication is not a barrier to success for anyone—athlete or not.